Code-Institute-Submissions/theCupCakeFactory/README.md

 ## 5. Testing

-testing was manually completed throught the use of Googles Chrome browser and Firefox browser in conjuntion with their development tools accesssed throught their website.
+Testing was manually completed throught the use of Googles Chrome browser and Firefox browser in conjuntion with their development tools accesssed throught their website.

 ### 5.1 User Stories Testing